-A five-year life insurance term is best for people who want to cover obligations that will only last a few years.
-These are debts such as car, home improvement projects or business loans as well as credit card or medical debts.
+A five-year term is best for people who want to cover short-term financial obligations such as car loans, home improvement projects, business loans and credit card or medical debt.

-This shorter-term policy is also a good option for smokers who are in the process of quitting.
-Life insurance companies consider smokers high-risk individuals, so they charge them higher premiums.
-A 5-year policy helps people who want to quit meet their insurance needs until they’ve stopped smoking for long enough to get lower rates.
+Shorter-term policies are also a good option for smokers trying to quit.
+Life insurance companies generally categorize smokers as high-risk individuals, and their premiums reflect that risk.
+By purchasing for a 5-year policy, people who want to quit smoking can meet their insurance needs until they qualify for lower rates.

 When is a 10-year life insurance term recommended?

-A 10-year term is a good option for those nearing retirement age that want a death benefit that can replace the income they would earn during the last years of their career.
+A 10-year term may be a good option for someone nearing retirement age who wants a death benefit that can replace the income they would earn during the last years of their career.

 When is a 20-year life insurance term recommended?

-Terms that last 20 years are a great option for families with young children or couples who are in good health, as they’ll lock in a good rate for long-term protection.
-A 20-year policy will cover your child’s grade-school years and might even cover some college years.
+A 20-year term policy may be an option for families with young children or couples in good health, as they’ll lock in a low rate for long-term protection.
+This term length will provide you coverage during your child’s school and perhaps even college years.

 When is a 30-year life insurance term recommended?